kubernetes-sigs/azurefile-csi-driver/docs/managed-identity-mount.md

 This article demonstrates the process of mounting smb file share with user-assigned managed identity authentication only, without relying on account key authentication.
 > by default you could leverage the built-in user assigned managed identity(kubelet identity) bound to the AKS agent node pool(with naming rule [`AKS Cluster Name-agentpool`](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity#summary-of-managed-identities))

-> if you have created your own managed identity, make sure the managed identity is bound to the agent node pool.
+> if you have created your own managed identity, make sure the managed identity is associated with the agent node pool.
+You could use following command to bind the managed identity to the VMSS node pool:

+    > `az vmss identity assign --name <vmss-name> --resource-group <resource-group-name> --identities <managed-identity-resource-id>`

 ## Before you begin
  - Make sure the managed identity is granted the `Storage File Data SMB MI Admin` role on the storage account.